kris2475/PIR-Sensor-Sensor-Coverage-Optimisation/README.md

 This repository documents a critical comparative study on optimising the placement of directional Passive Infrared (PIR) sensors.
 The project is a foundational element for developing an **AI-informed heating control system** that drives maximal energy efficiency in modern buildings.

-The goal is to determine the most effective and efficient optimisation algorithm (Differential Evolution vs. Bayesian Optimisation) for maximising sensor coverage in complex, obstructed spaces.
+The goal is to determine the most effective and efficient optimisation algorithm (**Differential Evolution vs. Bayesian Optimisation**) for maximising sensor coverage in complex, obstructed spaces while ensuring **line-of-sight (LoS) constraints** are respected.

 The successful implementation of this research directly supports **Swansea Bay's Net-Zero Drive** by enabling highly granular, predictive control over advanced radiant heating systems, significantly curtailing energy wastage.

+---

 ## ⚙️ Methodology: Optimisation Algorithm Comparison

 I compare two leading global optimisation techniques—Differential Evolution (DE) and Bayesian Optimisation (BO)—using an **identical, highly realistic objective function**.
 This ensures a robust, like-for-like benchmark.

+Both algorithms now **include ray–obstacle checks**, preventing PIR cones from unrealistically “seeing through walls.”

 ### 1. The Objective Function (The Sensor Model)